Knitting and crochet both use needles and yarn to create woven fabrics, accessories, and garments from scratch.

 2. Knitting Mistakes Are Difficult to Fix

 Every knitter makes mistakes, even if they’ve been knitting for years.
-You might accidentally drop your stitches, use a technique at the wrong point in the pattern, or lose track of your stitch count.
+You might accidentally drop your stitches, use a technique at the wrong point in the pattern, or lose track of how many rows you’ve knitted.
 These issues can be hard to spot, and very frustrating to fix.

 In fact, it’s much harder to fix mistakes in knitting than it is in crochet.
 Often, the only solution is to unravel or rip back your work to the row before the mistake.
 The later you notice the problem, the more stitches you’ll have to undo to resolve it.
 This is frustrating and time consuming for beginners and expert knitters alike.